Volplayed/friendly-rpg-game/README.md

 # Friendly RPG
 Turn-based RPG game for up to 4 players on one device.
-This project was greatly inspired by the [Pixel Dungeon](https://github.com/watabou/pixel-dungeon) game.

 ## Description
 The game is a turn-based RPG with a lot of different enemies, items, and bosses.